GavinBuckley/PacifistTracker/README.md

 ## Usage
 - Ensure the mod is selected and click "Play!"
+- While in game, you can press CTRL + F4 to bring up the options menu
 - (Optional) If you want to add custom quips to the death screen you can make the changes as follows:
   - Open main.lua in the text editor of your choice
   - At the bottom of the file, there should be an array titled "death_quips"